-A Shipping Policy is a document or page that details your company's procedure for shipping out consumer goods.
+A Shipping Policy is a document that details your company's procedure for shipping out consumer goods.
 Any business or company that sells goods or products that are shipped to customers after purchase should have a Shipping Policy.

-A Shipping Policy provides vital information to consumers concerning how long before their package ships, how long shipping will take, what it will cost, what methods are available for shipping, and more.
+This policy provides vital information to consumers concerning how long before their package ships, how long shipping will take, what it will cost, what methods are available for shipping, and more.

 Use FreePrivacyPolicy.com to generate the necessary legal agreements for your website/app: